marcelmaatkamp/docker-gnuradio-gr-gsm-ptrkrysik/README.md

 # docker-gnuradio-gr-gsm-ptrkrysik

+This is a repo with the sources from https://github.com/ptrkrysik/gr-gsm in a docker to easily decode GSM with a rtlsdr dongle.

+# HOWTO

 Start the image with extra privileges to access the rtlsdr dongle and expose a ssh-port:
 ```
  $ docker run -ti --privileged -p 2224:22 -p 4729:4729/udp marcelmaatkamp/gnuradio-gr-gsm-ptrkrys:latest